 Turner Valley

 Many are surprised to find a world-class distillery south of Calgary, but to those who are privy to the gems south of the city, a day trip there is a no-brainer.
-Learn about the cowboy history of Alberta at the nearby Bar U Ranch, and also make a pit stop to see the natural phenomenon of the Okotoks Erratic.
+Learn about Alberta’s cowboy history at the nearby Bar U Ranch, and also make a pit stop to see the natural phenomenon of the Okotoks Erratic.
 There is a lot to see in just one day!

 Don’t Forget: